MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 #### Turn on Basic authentication in WinRM

 > [!NOTE]
-> As described [earlier in this article](#updates-for-version-300-the-exo-v3-module), the EXO V3 module does not require Basic authentication in WinRM for REST API cmdlets.
+> As described [earlier in this article](#updates-for-version-300-the-exo-v3-module), the EXO V3 module does not require Basic authentication in WinRM for REST-based connections.

-WinRM needs to allow Basic authentication. **We do not send the username and password combination**.
+For remote PowerShell connections, WinRM needs to allow Basic authentication. **We do not send the username and password combination**.
 The Basic authentication **header** is required to send the session's OAuth token, because the client-side implementation of WinRM does not support OAuth.

 To verify that Basic authentication is enabled for WinRM, run the following command in a **Command Prompt** or **Windows PowerShell**: